Where Lakes, Trails, and Creative Energy Meet

 Peterborough & the Kawarthas is shaped by water.
 With over 150 lakes and rivers, the region offers endless opportunities for recreation, reflection, and lakeside living.
 From deep glacial lakes to scenic urban shorelines, each body of water brings its own rhythm and charm.

-Stoney Lake is one of the region’s most iconic destinations, known for its rugged granite shorelines, deep bays, and more than 1,000 islands.
+One of the region’s most iconic destinations, known for its rugged granite shorelines, deep bays, and more than 1,000 islands.
 Located near Burleigh Falls and Young’s Point, it’s part of the Trent-Severn Waterway and connects to Lovesick Lake and Katchewanooka Lake.
 Boaters, anglers, and cottagers flock to Stoney Lake for its natural beauty, excellent fishing, and cultural landmarks like Fairy Lake Island and the nearby Petroglyphs Provincial Park.

-Katchewanooka Lake lies just north of Lakefield and offers a quieter, more intimate lakeside experience.
+This lake lies just north of Lakefield and offers a quieter, more intimate lakeside experience.
 Narrow and scenic, it features rocky and sandy shores and supports warm-water fish species.
 It’s part of the Trent-Severn Waterway, receiving inflow from Stoney Lake and draining into the Otonabee River.
 The lake inspired Canadian author Susanna Moodie’s Roughing It in the Bush, and its literary legacy continues to shape the region’s cultural identity.

 Little Lake sits at the heart of Peterborough, offering urban lake access with a strong community vibe.
 Surrounded by parks, trails, and the marina, it hosts events like the Festival of Lights and provides a hub for paddling, swimming, and waterfront gatherings.
 Fed by Jackson Creek and the Trent Canal, Little Lake connects to the Otonabee River and is regularly monitored for water quality—making it a safe and scenic spot for recreation year-round.

-The Otonabee River flows from Katchewanooka Lake through Peterborough and into Rice Lake, forming a vital link in the Trent-Severn Waterway.
+The Otonabee flows from Katchewanooka Lake through Peterborough and into Rice Lake, forming a vital link in the Trent-Severn Waterway.
 Its banks are lined with trails, conservation areas, and cultural landmarks, offering both ecological value and recreational access.
 Rated “fair to good” by Otonabee Conservation, the river supports cold-water habitats and is a favourite for paddling, fishing, and riverside living.

 Long before roads and railways, the Kawarthas were shaped by water.
 The region sits on the traditional territory of the Michi Saagiig Anishinaabeg, whose canoe routes linked lakes, rivers, and communities across what is now central Ontario.
 These waterways formed the backbone of trade, travel, and seasonal life—connecting Curve Lake, Buckhorn, and Katchewanooka Lake to the broader Anishinaabe world.